mohsincl/Games-And-Puzzles/T-Rex Game/Readme.md

-#T-Rex Dinosaur Chrome Based Game
+#T-Rex Game

+This is a Chrome based T-Rex Game designed and implemented in C Language having versions runnable on two different compilers:

+1. GCC Compiler Version

+2. Turbo C Compiler Version